 Blackmore (a qualified aircraft radio mechanic) continued with Rainbow, and in 1979 the band released a new album entitled Down To Earth, featuring R&B singer Graham Bonnet.

 The album contained Rainbow’s first chart successes, a cover of the Russ Ballard tune Since You Been Gone which became a smash hit.

 Difficult to Cure (1981) introduced vocalist Joe Lynn Turner.
-The album was consciously radio-targeted in a more AOR style, resulting in some degree of alienation with many of Rainbow’s earlier fans.
+The album was radio-targeted in a more AOR style, resulting in some degree of alienation with many of Rainbow’s earlier fans.

 More albums followed – Straight Between the Eyes (1982) and Bent Out of Shape (1983), before the group disbanded in 1984.